 Feel very far away from Moscow but still, you are in Russia!
 And this is amazing, 9000 km is passed, 7 time-zones are crossed.

-Now you see how diverse is food that people eat in Russia!
-Dishes that we’ve written about above are the minor part of all food that you will try during the 21-days Trans-Siberian adventure.
+Now you see how diverse is Russian food that people eat here!
+Dishes that we’ve written about above are the minor part of all Russian food that you will try during the 21-days Trans-Siberian Railroad adventure.
 Do not forget to try Ukha, Borscht, Solyanka, Shchi, Olivier Salad, Kholodets, Golubtsy, Medovik and other.

 Enjoy the specialties of the Russian, Tatar, Buryat, Siberian cuisine.
 It is important to enjoy the local recipe, which for centuries absorbed the traditions and customs of the local people, their culture of cooking.
 Food may help you to reveal the secret Russian soul and understand the mentality of people who live on the huge territory of Russia.

 Of course, the Trans-Siberian Railway tour is much more than just a simple gastronomic tour, 21 days of trying exotic dishes made of local products.
 Read more about the Trans-Siberian railroad here and start planning your tour right now!

-If you still hesitate to start planning your Trans-Siberian Railway Tour in winter jump into this article!
+If you still hesitate to start planning your Trans-Siberian Railroad Tour in winter jump into this article!